NASA just landed on asteroid Bennu. What you need to know about the mission

 Then what?

-Immediately after collecting its sample, Osiris-Rex will fire its thrusters to back away from Bennu.
+Immediately after collecting its sample, Osiris-Rex fires its thrusters to back away from Bennu.
 The spacecraft will continue to hang around above Bennu for the rest of 2020 before finally performing a departure maneuver next year and beginning a two-year journey back to Earth.

 On Sept.
 24, 2023, Osiris-Rex is scheduled to jettison its sample return capsule, which will land in the Utah desert and be recovered for study.